rashakil-ds/Roadmap-Docs/Data Engineer/README.md

 #### **What to Learn?**
 - Directed Acyclic Graphs (DAGs) for task scheduling.
-- Task dependencies, operators, monitoring pipelines.
+- Task dependencies, operators, and monitoring pipelines.
 - Automating ETL workflows.

 #### **Resources:**